 By Louise Walker, Associate Director.

-If you have any questions around annual leave or furlough, or if you have any other employment law queries, please don’t hesitate to contact a member of the team on 0141 331 5150.
+If you have any questions regarding this update, or if you require support or advice on any other employment law matters, please do not hesitate to contact our team on 0141 331 5150.